Asia

 2 min

-China and North Korea have been taking steps to re-establish their relations: Xi invited Kim Jong-un last September to the celebration of the 80th anniversary of the end of World War II in Asia.
-At that time, Putin, Kim Jong-un and Xi Jinping showed great harmony and staged their alliance in an event that had practically no presence of Western leaders.
+China and North Korea have been taking steps to restore their relations: Xi invited Kim Jong-un last September to the celebration of the 80th anniversary of the end of World War II in Asia.
+At that time, Putin, Kim Jong-un and Xi Jinping showed good harmony and staged their alliance in an event that had practically no presence of Western leaders.

-The military industry in the service of Russia
+The military industry at the service of Russia

 Despite the rapprochement with Russia, China continues to be the main economic support for the North Korean regime.
-The country is subject to severe sanctions, and China accounts for 90% of its legal trade.
+The country is subjected to heavy sanctions and China accounts for 90% of its legal trade.
 Beijing provides food aid, consumer goods, and fertilizers.
 Last year, exports from the Asian giant to North Korea reached $2.3 billion, the highest level in the last six years.
 Since the beginning of the year, passenger train services between Beijing and Pyongyang have also been restored.
-However, tourism has not recovered, and now it is Russians who go on vacation to North Korea and occupy the resorts recently built on the beaches.
+However, tourism has not recovered and now it is Russians who go on vacation to North Korea and occupy the resorts recently built on the beaches.

 Xi, who is traveling accompanied by the head of Chinese diplomacy, Wang Yi, is making this visit before the 65th anniversary of the signing of the treaty of friendship and mutual assistance between China and North Korea.
 For now, it is the only defense agreement that China maintains with another country.
 With this trip, Xi Jinping intends to strengthen China's role as North Korea's main ally and economic partner.